Why this seasoned sailor chose Jachthaven Biesbosch for the summer to explore the breath-taking Dutch waterways.

 • 24 hour CCTV surveillance and secure electronic bridgehead access gates

-• Welcoming water-terrace restaurants on site
+• Welcoming water-terrace restaurants and cafes on site

 Exploring the local area